ronaldxs/bash-timeout/INTERNALS.md

 As some noted this shell solution only kills the starting process/pid for "prog" but not necessarily child processes.
-You may not know whether your program forks and for shell scripting forking may be more common than expected.
+You may not know whether your program forks and, for shell scripting, forking may be more common than expected.

 In the following two examples there seems to be no fork and the hack works.